French Algeria: Characterization as genocide

-—Ben Kiernan, Blood and Soil

 When France recognized the Armenian genocide, Turkey accused France of having committed genocide against 15% of Algeria's population.

 Popular revolts against the French occupation

 Conquest of the Algerian territories under the July Monarchy (1830–1848)

 On 1 December 1830, King Louis-Philippe named the Duc de Rovigo as head of military staff in Algeria.
 De Rovigo took control of Bône and initiated colonisation of the land.
 He was recalled in 1833 due to the overtly violent nature of the repression.
 Wishing to avoid a conflict with Morocco, Louis-Philippe sent an extraordinary mission to the sultan, mixed with displays of military might, sending war ships to the Bay of Tangier.
-An ambassador was sent to Sultan Moulay Abderrahmane in February 1832, headed by the Count Charles-Edgar de Mornay and including the painter Eugène Delacroix.
+An ambassador was sent to Sultan Abd al-Rahman of Morocco in February 1832, headed by the Count Charles-Edgar de Mornay and including the painter Eugène Delacroix.
 However the sultan refused French demands that he evacuate Tlemcen.

 In 1834, France annexed as a colony the occupied areas of Algeria, which had an estimated Muslim population of about two million.
 Colonial administration in the occupied areas — the so-called régime du sabre (government of the sword) — was placed under a governor-general, a high-ranking army officer invested with civil and military jurisdiction, who was responsible to the minister of war.
 Marshal Bugeaud, who became the first governor-general, headed the conquest.

 Soon after the conquest of Algiers, the soldier-politician Bertrand Clauzel and others formed a company to acquire agricultural land and, despite official discouragement, to subsidize its settlement by European farmers, triggering a land rush.
 Clauzel recognized the farming potential of the Mitidja Plain and envisioned the large-scale production there of cotton.
 As governor-general (1835–36), he used his office to make private investments in land and encouraged army officers and bureaucrats in his administration to do the same.
 This development created a vested interest among government officials in greater French involvement in Algeria.
 Commercial interests with influence in the government also began to recognize the prospects for profitable land speculation in expanding the French zone of occupation.
 They created large agricultural tracts, built factories and businesses, and hired local labor.

 Among others testimonies, Lieutenant-colonel Lucien de Montagnac wrote on 15 March 1843, in a letter to a friend: